China’s propaganda machine kicks into high gear over Xinjiang criticism

 China’s Xinjiang policies prompted the European Union to impose on March 22 its first sanctions on China since the 1989 Tiananmen Square crackdown.
 The E.U. was joined by the United States, Britain and Canada, in a coordinated approach.

 Beijing has struck back steadily since then, first with sanctions on officials in the E.U. and Britain.
-Over the weekend, it added several U.S. and Canadian officials: chair of the United States Commission on International Religious Freedom Gayle Manchin, its vice chair Tony Perkins, Canadian parliament member Michael Chong and an international human rights subcommittee of Canada’s House of Commons.
+Over the weekend, it added several U.S. and Canadian officials: Gayle Manchin, chair of the U.S. Commission on International Religious Freedom; the commission’s vice chair, Tony Perkins; Canadian Parliament member Michael Chong; and an international human rights subcommittee of Canada’s House of Commons.

 U.S. Secretary of State Antony Blinken condemned Beijing’s reaction on Saturday: “Beijing’s attempts to silence criticism of serious human rights abuse in Xinjiang only contributes to growing international scrutiny.”

-China also extended its sanctions to academic scholars, raising concerns that it would have a chilling effect on research.
-The Mercator Institute for China Studies, the largest European think tank focused on China, and Newcastle University anthropologist Joanne Smith Finley, were singled out by Beijing last week.
+China also extended its sanctions to academic scholars, raising concerns that the campaign would have a chilling effect on research.
+The Mercator Institute for China Studies, which is the largest European think tank focused on China, and Newcastle University anthropologist Joanne Smith Finley were targeted by Beijing last week.

 By Sunday, more than 400 scholars had signed a letter of support for Finley.

-“The Chinese Communist Party has long used covert attempts to silence critics outside its territory, but these overt new measures against academics are a serious escalation,” said the letter they signed, published in the British newspaper The Times.
+“The Chinese Communist Party has long used covert attempts to silence critics outside its territory, but these overt new measures against academics are a serious escalation,” said the letter they signed, published in the British newspaper the Times.

 Chinese state media have also reported that unspecified Xinjiang companies were planning to sue Adrian Zenz, a prominent U.S.-based Xinjiang researcher.

-Human-rights activists issued calls over the weekend for fashion brands to resist caving in to China’s threats of boycott.
-Human Rights Watch said Inditex, the parent company of Zara; PVH, parent company of Tommy Hilfiger and Calvin Klein; and VF Corporation, parent company of The North Face and JanSport; have all since removed statements on Xinjiang.
+Human rights activists issued calls over the weekend for fashion brands to resist caving in to China’s threats of boycott.
+Human Rights Watch said Inditex, the parent company of Zara; PVH, parent company of Tommy Hilfiger and Calvin Klein; and VF, parent company of the North Face and JanSport, have all since removed statements on Xinjiang.

-Pei Lin Wu in Taipei contributed to this report.
+Pei Lin Wu in Taipei, Taiwan, contributed to this report.